 Setting fitness goals can feel overwhelming – not to mention putting in the work to achieve the goals you set.

-To help you get started with setting fitness goals, here’s what I’ve learned about setting and achieving workout goals after years of working with the whole spectrum of sports and fitness lovers from advanced athletes to average Joes.
+To help you get started, here’s what I’ve learned about setting and achieving goals after years of working with the whole spectrum of sports and fitness lovers from advanced athletes to average Joes.

 Let’s start with the positive: You can achieve anything!
 But – there’s always a but – you can’t do everything at the same time.